 Other features important to sole proprietors and S-corps are complete payroll tax services and the ability to pay employees in multiple ways.
 While some employees appreciate being paid via direct deposit, others prefer a printed check or the option of using a pre-paid debit card.

 Gusto fills all the above needs.
 Gusto handles all payroll processing and payroll tax responsibilities for all employee types.
 The payroll software makes easy to add new employees and designate which type of worker – W-2 or 1099 – they are.
 When it comes to cost, both types of workers are considered an "employee," so there is no change in pricing for running payroll for someone considered a full or part-time employee versus a freelancer or contractor.

 Rather than a per-payroll cost structure that other payroll companies use, Gusto charges monthly fees.
 You have a base monthly fee as well as a per employee/contractor fee.
 This means that you have the same monthly costs whether you run payroll once a month or five times a month.
 You can run payroll as many times as you want for no added charge.

 Another aspect of Gusto that sole proprietors and S-corps may find appealing is the added HR services that are available.

 Gusto Pricing and Service Plans

 Unlike some payroll services that don't offer multiple service plan options, Gusto gives businesses a choice of three different plans to choose from.
 While each plan includes payroll processing and payroll tax services, they differ in the number of human resources features and tools they include.

 The three service plans comprise the following:

-- Core: Gusto's Core service plan has a base fee of $39 per month, plus $6 per employee.
+- Core: Gusto's Core service plan has a base fee of $19 per month, plus $6 per employee.
 After six months of service, the base fee increases to $39 per month.
 This is the cheapest plan and includes the fewest HR features.
 Included in this plan are full-service payroll, employee self-service, health benefits and workers' compensation administration and paid time-off tracking.